Ativan for Alcohol Withdrawal: Benefits and Dosage for Alcohol Detox

 Up to Date

-As one of the gold-standard drugs for alcohol withdrawal treatment, Ativan can help you safely detox and prepare you for further rehab treatment.
+Ativan (generic: lorazepam) one of the gold-standard drugs for alcohol withdrawal treatment.
+As such, it can help you safely detox and prepare you for further rehab treatment.

-Benzodiazepines, or benzos, are widely considered to be the best drugs for managing symptoms of alcohol withdrawal syndrome (AWS).
+Benzodiazepines, or benzos, are widely considered to be the best drugs for managing alcohol withdrawal syndrome (AWS) symptoms.
 Benzos are versatile and can be prescribed to treat AWS in both inpatient and outpatient settings.
 One of the most common benzos used in AWS treatment is Ativan.

 What Is Ativan?

 Ativan is the brand name for lorazepam, a generic benzodiazepine.
 It is a Schedule IV controlled substance that is FDA-approved to treat anxiety and seizures.
-However, it is commonly prescribed off-label for other conditions, including insomnia, agitation and AWS.
+However, it is commonly prescribed off-label for other conditions.
+These include insomnia, agitation and AWS.

 Ativan for Alcohol Withdrawal Symptoms